Trusting God Through it All

 For many of us, we wake up and go about our day never having to worry about violence and death.
 However, it is not that way for many of our patients and their families.
 In developing nations, violence, unrest, and death are unfortunately not uncommon events.

 Florence was born with a disability, a condition that affected both of her feet.
-In 2018, Florence came to visit one of CURE Kenya’s mobile clinics.
+In 2018, Florence visited one of CURE Kenya’s mobile clinics.
 Since then, she has been visiting CURE Kenya for necessary surgical procedures to correct her feet.

 Florence lives with her mom and grandma.
 These three ladies live in a house owned by someone else, and finding work is difficult for her grandma.
 A lot lies on the shoulders of her grandma due to health issues faced by both Florence’s mom and Florence.